ntop/nProbe/doc/src/configurations.rst

   nProbe in Collector Mode

+In this mode, nProbe can collect NetFlow/IPFIX/sFlow.
 By default flows are collected over URL, but they can also collected over TCP and TLS.
 The syntax to use is <method>://[<IP>:]<port>.
 In case the IP address is specified the collection port is bound only to the specified IP address instead to all interfaces of the host where nProbe runs.

 Example: